 Keep a bowl of water handy.
-Dip your hands in the water and with wet hands take a pinch of your mixture and make them into small balls - the size of a 20 cent coin. keep dipping your hand in water to make sure the mixture doesn't stick to your hands.
+Dip your hands into the water and with wet hands take a pinch of your mixture and make them into small balls - the size of a 20 cent coin. keep dipping your hand in the water to make sure the mixture doesn't stick to your hands.

-spray a medium sauce pan with oil and lightly fry your veggie balls on all sides.
+Spray a medium saucepan with oil and lightly fry your veggie balls on all sides.

 Add in one jar of Exotic Bazaar Walnut & Pomegranate sauce Fesenjoon with a quarter cup of water. let it simmer on a low heat for 15 minutes.